pksingh-sme/smart-clip/DEMO_SCRIPT.md

 7. Closing remarks

 ### Technical Stack Overview
-"Before we dive in, let's quickly review the technology stack that powers StreamHub:
+"Before we dive in, let's quickly review the technology stack that powers SmartClip:
 - Backend: Node.js with Express framework
 - Database: PostgreSQL with Redis caching
 - Frontend: React with TailwindCSS and Framer Motion